 The main new feature of FL Studio 11 is its performance mode, allowing users to either play their compositions live or make new song arrangements triggering the individual components of their track.

-With over 15 years of gathering feature requests I don’t believe there’s a single feature that’s not on the to-do list somewhere.
+With over fifteen years of gathering feature requests I don’t believe there’s a single feature that’s not on the to-do list somewhere.
 It’s usually our users that keep begging to implement feature “XYZ” that’s available in DAW “ZYX”.

 You recently launched version 2.1 of FL Studio Mobile.
 What are your predictions for how the iOS market will develop with regards to music software?
-Do you think of FL Studio Mobile will see similar success to the main version?

 Of course we would, but most users are smart enough to get legit before they release or sell any of their music.

 Are there any plans for more plugin releases this year?
 Also, what other things are in the works for you guys?